 Upper Back Pain Between Shoulder Blades May Be Helped By Posture Correction Exercises And Stretches

-One of the causes of upper back pain is poor neck posture which ultimately pushes the area between the shoulder blades out as the head goes forward.
+One of the main causes of upper back pain is poor neck posture which ultimately pushes the area between the shoulder blades out as the head goes forward.
 Over time, this wears on the joints and discs of the spine.

 Some neck exercises, described previously, are good for upper back pain and between the shoulder blades with causes related to poor posture habits.
 While the neck is conditioned to the normal position the shoulders are rotated outward to help exercise the muscles of the upper back and correct the rounded shoulder position.